carpentries/instructor-development/mentoring-groups/resources/community-building/README.md

 #### Chatrooms

 - [Library Carpentry chatroom](https://gitter.im/LibraryCarpentry/Lobby) - this was a central tool in creating this community as it allowed asynchronous community engagement across different time zones.
 You can add a free Gitter chatroom to any GitHub repository, e.g. create a local community building repo and add chat functionality through Gitter.
-- [Software Carpentry slack channel](https://swc-slack-invite.herokuapp.com/) - this is the Software Carpentry general slack channel for community members.
+- [The Carpentries slack channel](https://swc-slack-invite.herokuapp.com/) - this is the Software Carpentry general slack channel for community members.
 It is possible to set up your own local slack group to foster local networking.